Villeta, Paraguay: Climate

 The temperature in summer sometimes reaches 40 °C or higher.
 The minimum in winter is 0 °C. The average for the entire Central Department is 22 °C. The city is located in one of Paraguay's departments with the most rainfall during the months from January to April; and the least during the months from June to August.

-Demography
+Demographics

 The total population of the city is 36,228 inhabitants, 18,362 males and 17,866 females, according to the data from the General Directorate of Statistics, Polls and Census.

 History

 Villeta was founded in 1714 by the Governor Juan Gregorio Bazán de Pedraza.
 During the government of Dr. Francia, the city became an important conduit for communication with other countries, making the economic development of the district possible.

 Economy

 Until 1930 the city was famous because of activity at the port, mostly the export of oranges.
 Today the port is used for multiple purposes.

 Villeta's port on the banks of the Paraguay River is the shipping point for most of Paraguay's exports.
 Nineteen large factories located in the area produce cement, iron rods, cotton, electric cables, and agricultural chemicals, and other activities.
 The cement and chemical plants are infamous for the environmental contamination they cause.

 The major processing plant for Paraguay's cement industry is located in Villeta.